-Effective October 31, 2022, the Company entered into the Swap Agreement in connection with the Company's Credit Facilities for a notional amount of \$200.0 million to convert a portion of the Term Loans from a floating rate to a fixed rate.
-The Swap Agreement has a term of 5 years with a fixed rate in the agreement of 4.2295%.
+Effective October 31, 2022, the Company entered into the Initial Swap in connection with the Company's Credit Facilities for a notional amount of \$200.0 million to convert a portion of the floating rate component of the Term Loans from a floating rate to a fixed rate.
+The Initial Swap has a term of five years with a fixed rate in the agreement of 4.2120%, as amended in June 2023.
+Additionally, effective March 31, 2023, the Company entered into a Second Swap in connection with the Company's Credit Facilities for a notional amount of \$100.00 million to convert a portion of the floating rate component of the Term Loans from a floating rate to a fixed rate.
+The Second Swap agreement has a term of approximately 4.5 years with a fixed rate in the agreement of 3.951%, as amended in June 2023.

-Based on the outstanding balance of the Credit Facilities as of December 31, 2022, for every 100 basis point increase in the ABR rate or Adjusted LIBOR rate, we would incur approximately \$3.4 million of additional annual interest expense.
+Based on the outstanding balance of the Credit Facilities as of December 31, 2023, for every 100 basis point increase in the Adjusted SOFR rate, we would incur approximately \$2.4 million of additional annual interest expense.